apify/actor-whitepaper/pages/DATASET_SCHEMA.md

                 "unwind": "productVariants"

             },
-            "visualisation": {
+            "display": {
-                // Simply renders all the available fields "component": "table"
+                // Simply renders all the available fields.
+                // This component is used by default when no display is specified.
+                "component": "table"
             }
         }